elixir-europe/rdmkit/pages/your_domain/agroecology.md

 ### Considerations

 * What metadata standards are most relevant for the type of agroecological data you collect (e.g. genomic, environmental, geospatial)?
-* How can you ensured consistent data documentation across multidisciplinary research teams?
+* How can you ensure consistent data documentation across multidisciplinary research teams?
 * What controlled vocabularies and ontologies should you use to enhance data interoperability?
 * Which data formats best support long-term preservation and reusability?